Vladislao/proxy-supervisor/README.md

   awesomeBalancer.subscribe(monitor);
   ```

-  Monitor will trigger every 5 minutes and remove proxies, that didn't responded with successful status code.
+  Monitor will trigger for every 5 minutes and remove proxies, that didn't respond with successful status code.
 By default all requests are made to [requestb.in](http://requestb.in/).
 Best practice would be to specify your own server, to make sure that proxies are realy unavailable and it's not just endpoint failure.

-  You are not limited in the way you want to use balancers.
-For example, you can have multiple balancers on different routes.
+  You are not limited in the way you can use balancers.
+For example, you can have different balancers on different routes.
 Sources designed to work with multiple balancers.

   ```javascript
   const express = require('experss');